realpython/python-guide/docs/dev/env.rst

 it can be some work to wire up correctly.
 A good start if you're already an Emacs user is `Python Programming in Emacs`_ at EmacsWiki.

-1. Emacs itself comes with a python mode.
+1. Emacs itself comes with a Python mode.
 2. Python ships with an alternate version:
    `python-mode.el <https://launchpad.net/python-mode>`_
 3. Fabián Ezequiel Gallina's `python.el <https://github.com/fgallina/python.el>`_